FCS5300EN - Issues in Faith Community Services

 Course description

-The course will focus on the many ways social workers serve the church as leaders of congregational life, of ministry to neighborhoods locally and globally, and of advocacy for social justice.
-This course will provide a lens through which students can see congregational social work as a context of social work practice.
+The course focuses on the many ways social workers serve the church as leaders of congregational life, of ministry to neighborhoods locally and globally, and of advocacy for social justice.
+This course provides a lens through which students can see congregational social work as a context of social work practice.

 How this course benefits students